pivotal/docs-tap/app-sso/how-to-guides/service-operators/identity-providers.hbs.md

 This field has the following requirements:

 - It must be a valid URI.
-- It must have HTTPS scheme.
+- It must have the HTTPS scheme.
 For more information about testing with the HTTP scheme, see [Non-HTTPS configuration](#non-https).
-- It must be suffixed with `/.well-known/openid-configuration`
+- It must be suffixed with `/.well-known/openid-configuration`.

 #### <a id='non-https'></a>Non-HTTPS configuration